-Creative Forces extends creative arts therapies to ten additional locations by 2017.
-The NEA is providing funding for creative arts therapists including, but not limited to, art and music therapists, creative writing instructors, as well as program support at these locations.
-For more information on how to apply for these positions, please go here.
+Creative Forces is bringing creative arts therapies to 12 locations in 2017.
+The NEA is providing funding for creative arts therapists including, but not limited to, art and music therapists, creative writing instructors, as well as equipment and supplies at these locations.
+In addition, the NEA provides other program support, such as tele-health programs, training and curriculum support, data collection, and research and evaluation.
+For more information on how to apply for a creative arts therapist position, please go here.

 The NEA is working closely with its network of state, local, and regional arts agencies and nonprofit partners to develop community-based arts programs that allow patients to continue exploring art practices as part of their healing process.
 In addition to military service members, these programs will be available for veterans, families, and caregivers to access arts programming.